Confession Time! Why Traditional Guided Math Groups Drive Us Crazy:

 Now is your chance to transform your Guided Math block into something that is less stressful, and actually works.

 I’m going to help you get there.
-Get this detailed Guide Book and learn this surefire way to getting Flexible Guided Math running!
+Get a FREE Flexible Guided Math How-To Guide Book and learn how to transform your math block!

-Ready to shop for Guided Math resources now?
+Ready to shop for everything-you-need Guided Math resources now?

 - First Grade Guided Math